apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Octopuses help solve a long-standing mystery of West Antarctica demise**
+**Emergency podcast: Florida State is attempting to leave the ACC**

-You can read more about it [here](https://www.washingtonpost.com/climate-environment/2023/12/21/octopus-dna-antarctica-ice/).
+You can read more about it [here](https://sports.yahoo.com/emergency-podcast-florida-state-is-attempting-to-leave-the-acc-002546775.html).

 ## Requirements
 - Python 3.8